Continual Learning and Lifting of Koopman Dynamics for Linear Control of Legged Robots: Expeiment Details

 We normalize data in all test suites to mitigate the misaligned scale for each physical variable.
 The initial trajectories $m_{\mathcal{D}^{(0)}}$ is set to 6e6 with initial trajectories length $l_{\mathcal{D}^{(0)}}$ 100 for flat terrain and 200 for rough terrain.
-The cliped trajectory length $l_{init}$ is eqaul with horizon length $H$.
+The clipped trajectory length $l_{init}$ is equal to horizon length $H$.
 Then we construct reference repository $\mathcal{R}$ with reference number $m_{\mathcal{R}}$ 3000 and reference length 500.

-Other unique hyperparameters for each algorithm follow the original paper to attain best performance.
+Other unique hyperparameters for each algorithm follow the original paper to attain the best performance.

 Each model is trained on a server with a 48-core Intel(R) Xeon(R) Silver 6426Y CPU @ 2.5.GHz, four Nvidia RTX A6000 GPU with 48GB memory, and Ubuntu 22.04.